 Payment of the same hourly rate for all hours worked, including overtime hours, is a red flag for an overtime pay violation – do not believe what your employer tells you until you have verified your rights through a reliable source.

 Pipeline construction workers need to be aware of their overtime pay rights under both federal and state labor laws to avoid being cheated out of their hard-earned pay.
 Do not rely on your boss, supervisor or HR for critical information regarding the laws on overtime pay and how such apply to your specific job.

+Because of the strict time limits imposed by the overtime pay laws, procrastination can be costly.
 If you have any doubts as to your entitlement to overtime, contact the overtime pay experts at The Lore Law Firm for a free and confidential review.